 Panxa (pronounced pan-zah), is the Catalan word for “belly.”
 Now we all know the quickest way to anyone’s heart is through their stomach.
 Clearly they got the memo.
 Panxa specializes in Southwestern Cuisine, with influences from New Mexico, and Oaxaca.
 The dimly lit dining room and bar set the stage for an intimate night out.
 Begin with one of their craft tequila cocktails and the Charred Queso Oaxaca (spicy!).
 From there…order the Stacked Enchiladas (1/2 hatch green chile, 1/2 Christmas salsa) and Pan Seared Scallops.
 Finish with the Biscochito Donuts with créme anglaise…..and maybe another cocktail or two.

-Last but certainly not least, is our beloved Restauration.
+Next up is our beloved Restauration.
 Chef Philip Pretty has developed quite the reputation as one of the city’s fine dining pioneers.
 Plus, have you seen the line for brunch??
 They’re doing something right over there…besides the fact they serve the best sangria in the city.
 Make a reservation on their (dog friendly) back patio, next to the mini herb garden and under the bistro string lights.
 If that’s not convincing enough, we’ve got two words for you: Oxtail Donuts.
 YEP.
+Unfortunately, the building suffered some fire damage last year, and the staff is currently making repairs and doing pop-ups in the meantime.
+If you’d like to support Restauration during this difficult time, you can still buy gift cards online.

 Bon appétit, love birds!